Translational drug discovery and development

 The above observations underscore both the need for co-operation between clinical and pharmacological research, and the significance of the role of academia in target identification and drug discovery, design and development.
 Two important conditions for innovative drug development come together within Leiden University and the LUMC.
 The Leiden-Amsterdam Center for Drug Research (LACDR), combined with research groups from the Leiden Faculty of Science, has a strong international reputation in research focused on target identification, drug discovery/ design and pre-clinical drug development.
 The LUMC is among the frontrunners in fundamental, translational and clinical research.
 These groups merged to create the new Leiden Center for Translational Drug Discovery & Development (LCTD3) that covers the entire spectrum of innovative drug research from target identification to the evaluation of the operational efficacy and safety of novel medicines in clinical practice.
 This alliance provides opportunities for innovative drug research which are unique in Europe.

-- Meindert Danhof, Professor of Pharmacology, Faculty of Science
+- Piet Hein van der Graaf, Professor of Systems Pharmacology, Faculty of Science

 - Henk-Jan Guchelaar, Professor of Clinical Pharmacy, Leiden University Medical Center